Club: Stade Rennais FC | Opening: 1912 | Capacity: 29,778 seats

 Over a five-year period all stands were either rebuilt or renovated.
 Stade de la Route de Lorient officially reopened on 18 August 2004 with a friendly match between the national teams of France and Bosnia.

-The stadium changed name in 2015 to Roazhan Park following a naming rights sponsorship deal.
+The stadium changed name in 2015 to Roazhon Park following a naming rights sponsorship deal.
 Around the same time, the stadium underwent a small refurbishment including a change of seat colours from green and blue to red.

-How to get to Roazhan Park
+How to get to Roazhon Park

-Roazhan Park is located on the western edge of the city of Rennes, about 2.5 kilometres from Rennes city centre and 3.5 kilometres from the city’s main railway station.
+Roazhon Park is located on the western edge of the city of Rennes, about 2.5 kilometres from Rennes city centre and 3.5 kilometres from the city’s main railway station.

 The stadium lies almost adjacent to the city’s ring road.
 From the western side of the ring road, take exit 10 Port de Lorient, and turn towards the city.
 The stadium is situated on the right side of the road.